google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ---

-# Which regularization is best?
+# Which Regularization Is Best?

 <!--
 It depends.